 His first movie job was for the 1985 film "Five Corners", directed by Tony Bill.

 In 2004, Watts won a Visual Effects Society Award for his work on Joseph Kahn's music video for Britney Spears' hit song "Toxic."
 He was nominated in 2001 for an MTV Music Video Award for U2's "Elevation, and was also nominated by the VES for the "best single shot of the year" for the "crazy horse" shot in 300.
 Watts, along with Derek Wentworth, Grant Freckelton, and Daniel Leduc, won the 2008 Satellite Award for best Visual Effects for "300" He was also nominated for a Saturn Award and a VES award for his work on 300.

 Between feature films, Watts supervises visual effects for commercials, music videos, and other venues.

 Watts can run a set in English & French, and has a (rapidly fading) working knowledge of written and spoken Hangul (Korean)

-Watts is an accomplished photographer.
+Watts is an accomplished photographer, and a member of Local 600.
 He especially enjoys photographing live music events and has covered shows around the world, including Coachella 2009, and has photographed artists ranging from underground Los Angeles acts to international stars.